rancher/elemental-toolkit/docs/creating_derivatives.md

   version: ">=0"
 ```

-This instruct `luet` to compose a new image from the two compile specifications without any version constraints.
+This instruct `luet` to compose a new image from the results of the compilation of the specified packages, without any version constraints, and use it to run any `steps` and `prelude` on top of it.

 We later run arbitrary steps to tweak the image: